Home/Vegetables/Fresh Squash Blossoms

 Healthy Recipes

-Delicate squash blossoms filled with a nutritious quinoa mixture, seasoned with fresh herbs and baked to perfection.
+Delicate squash blossoms filled with a nutritious blend of quinoa, spinach, and herbs, baked to perfection for a light yet satisfying dish.

 Ingredients